 CLAIM: All of the anti-vaccine rhetoric started with Dr. Andrew Wakefield.

-RESPONSE: The controversy regarding the safety and efficacy of vaccines dates back to the mid 1800s and the live virus smallpox vaccine which caused a large number of deaths and spread the disease further.
+RESPONSE: This is mainstream nonsense.
+The controversy regarding the safety and efficacy of vaccines dates back to the mid 1800s and the live virus smallpox vaccine which caused a large number of deaths and spread the disease further.
 Though the contributions of Dr. Wakefield are non-trivial, his work is a blip on an immensely larger radar.

 CLAIM: The rise in the rate of autism is due to changes in the diagnostic criteria and increased public awareness.